Merkaz

 Student Driving & Traffic Guidelines

-• Students must operate vehicles in a safe and appropriate manner, and must abide by the established parking lot traffic flow.
+Students must operate vehicles in a safe and appropriate manner, and must abide by the established parking lot traffic flow.

-• The Head of School has the authority to prohibit a student who violates safe driving practices from using the school parking facility.
+The Head of School has the authority to prohibit a student who violates safe driving practices from using the school parking facility.

 Safety & Security

-• Security will be present at each of our Classic Track campuses.
+Security will be present each week.

-• Where possible, we will have security present at Flex Track programs and events.
+Where possible, we will have security present at Flex Track programs and events.

-• To inquire about the security of a specific program or event, please email [email protected].
+To inquire about the security of a specific program or event, please email [email protected].

 Meet Our Professionals